 Since the COVID 19 pandemic struck the world with devastating effects on education, social life, economy, and health industry, the entire world had to learn to adapt to the dramatic changes needed to contain the spread of the virus.
 This included the temporary closure of schools that resulted in remote learning.
 Remote learning might become the primary method of learning or at least a popular alternative to the face-to-face classroom that we used to practice, it is vital for teachers to explore a variety of techniques in reaching out to their students remotely.
 The most plausible technique is to utilize mobile technology since it is a convenient and almost universally affordable device that most school students have direct access to.
 In Malaysia, many school students possess mobile phones and it is a great advantage that teachers can use to enhance students' learning experience.
 Arundel (2019) explained how remote learning prompted major changes in how teachers approach the students.
+There has been an increased usage of technology in learning through various web tools and devices.
 There has been a rapid emergence of hands-on and interactive learning activities that teachers applied in their classes.
 In addition, it helped to accelerate the flexibility in learning that can take place in both synchronous and asynchronous formats outside school walls.